Build Geometric Network

 - If prompted, select whether you wish to preserve existing enabled values.
-This example selects Yes.
 Click Next to continue.

 - The next dialog box shows the roles assigned to the features and lets you select whether they are sources and sinks.

 - In the Add weights to your network dialog box, click New.
 The Add New Weight dialog box opens.